 There are several effective ways for personally asking customers to refer your products or services.
 One method is to send repeat customers a personalized letter that invites them to join your program and offers a heartfelt thank you for their consistent support.
 You could even provide insights into how they have helped your organization grow since they first became a customer.

-Another way to ask customers for referrals is to reach out post-purchase, whether that’s via a thank you page or in an email.
+Another way to ask customers for referrals is to reach out post-purchase, whether that’s via a thank you page or in a confirmation email.
 Here you can thank them for their purchase, remind them of the reward they will receive if they refer someone else, and provide an easy link to share your company with others.

 You might even invite customers to make more referrals right after they earn a referral reward, especially if you have a tiered program.
+Check out an example of this type of email from Morning Brew:

 morning brew consider us impressed